-How we handle your homeowners or condominium association in Clifton
+How we deal with your homeowners or condominium association in Clifton

-We require that the renter abide by all community and association covenants.
-To guide us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association rules.
+To help us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a handy archive for property owners in Clifton
+a useful source for property owners in Clifton

 - Collections and evictions